8go/TrezorPass/README.md

 - - -
 **Question:** How can I know that TrezorPass does not contain a virus?

-**Answer:** Download the source from [Github](https://github.com/hiviah/TrezorPass) and inspect the souce code for viruses.
+**Answer:** Download the source from [Github](https://github.com/) and inspect the source code for viruses.
 Don't download it from unreliable sources.
 - - -
 **Question:** How can someone steal **all** my passwords?